Primary and Final Written Examinations

 Calculators are not permitted in this examination, therefore the calculator option shown in these tutorials will not be available in the live version of the test.

-2. Stylesheet for candidates with dyslexia:
+2. Tutorial on the stylesheet for candidates with dyslexia:

-3. Stylesheet for candidates with low vision:
+3. Tutorial on the stylesheet for candidates with low vision: